antinucleus/findit/Readme.md

 - When enter your username start button will be active.
 After that the game will be start

 ## The Logic of The Game
-- Game shows you box collecttions for each level and some of this box has yellow color.
+- Game shows you box collecttions for each level and some of this box has green color.
 You have to memorize this boxes

 <img src="https://github.com/antinucleus/repo-medias/blob/main/findit/memorized-boxes.png" width="250" height="500"/>